Updated January 31, 2018

 The New York-based subscription ticketing service allows users to see up to a film a day in theaters for only $10 per month.
 In August 2017, MoviePass reduced its monthly fee from $50 to $10.
 By December, its subscriber base increased to over one million, up from 20,000 only four months before.
 Currently, MoviePass has over 1.5 million subscribers.

-Over the weekend, MoviePass announced it would no longer be available at select premium AMC locations, such as AMC Empire in Manhattan, and AMC Universal CityWalk.
+Prior to the company’s announcement at Sundance, MoviePass confirmed it would no longer be available at select premium AMC locations, such as AMC Empire in Manhattan and AMC Universal CityWalk in Hollywood.

 AMC’s CEO made it crystal clear that the company has no interest in partnering on any level.
 “AMC has absolutely no intention – I repeat, no intention – of sharing any – I repeat, any – of our admissions revenue or our concessions revenue with MoviePass.”
 MoviePass paid AMC an average of $12 for their mutual customers.